aufdiewelle/edubase-book-downloader/README.md

 # edubase-book-downloader
 Very very basic puppeteer code that authenticates the user and navigates through a book in order to generate and store pdfs.
 For all that want to use proper note apps (not the f* edubase reader app).

+## Fork of project to solve issue 1
+I have just copy this project for solve the issue 1 at project https://github.com/AndrinGautschi/edubase-book-downloader

 ## How to
 1. Clone the repository
 2. navigate into the repository directory with your preferred command line tool